Farmers’ Market Promotion Program

 Section 10106 of the Food, Conservation, and Energy Act (FCEA) of 2008 amends Section 6 of the Farmer-to-Consumer Direct Marketing Act of 1976, to be codified at 7 U.S.C.
 Section 3005.

 In the 2008 Farm Bill, funding for FMPP became mandatory for the first time, with an eleven-fold increase over previous discretionary levels.
-The program now has $33 million over 5 years in mandatory funding divided in the following manner:

 Farmers’ Market Promotion Program (FMPP) Funding